eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 This section specifies the attestation renewal procedures for instances that possess an existing credential (a Renewal Factor) from a prior attestation.

-A formal model for this procedure and its proved security properties are provided.
+A preliminary formal model for this procedure and its security properties are provided.
 See []{#core-security-properties-renewal-model}

 ## Prerequisites {#Attestation Renewal Procedures-prerequisites}